ray-project/ray/doc/source/data/key-concepts.rst

 Since a Dataset is just a list of Ray object references, it can be freely passed between Ray tasks, actors, and libraries like any other object reference.
-This flexibility is a unique characteristic of Ray Datasets.
+This flexibility is a unique characteristic of Ray Data.

 Reading Data
 ============